denis-berthier/CSP-Rules-Examples/README.md

 A _finite binary Constraint Satisfaction Problems_ (CSP) is defined by a finite set of variables (hereafter called the CSP-Variables), each with a finite domain; the problem is to find a value for each variable in its domain, in such a way that these values satisfy a set of pre-defined binary constraints.
 A typical popular example is Sudoku.<br>

 **_CSP-Rules is a general pattern-based (or rule-based) solver of finite binary CSPs_**. <br>
+It is mainly based on a small set of generic families of resolution rules ("generic" means that they are valid in any finite binary CSP).<br>

 It includes a Latin Squares solver, a Sudoku solver, a Futoshiki solver, a Kakuro solver, a solver of Map Colouring Problems, a Hidato solver, a Numbrix solver and a Slitherlink solver. <br>
 CSP-Rules-V2.1 is independently available on GitHub: https://github.com/denis-berthier/CSP-Rules-V2.1 and is necessary if you want to run by yourself the examples given in the present repository.<br>

+Notice that the purpose of this repository is not to explain the concepts mentioned below.
+For this, you need to refer to my original publications in [PBCS] and [AUM] as listed on https://github.com/denis-berthier/CSP-Rules-V2.1 .

 <br><br>